The selected students will either be:

 - Holders of an English-language training provided by a foreign university (outside France) at a level equivalent to the Master’s level (fifth year) (for example, in business law, contract law or civil business law, private international law or international trade law) and wishing to further develop their grasp of the law of international arbitration

 - United States’ students who are enrolled in or have completed 2nd or 3rd year of legal training (JD)

-- Practitioners (lawyers, in-house counsels, etc.) wishing to acquire new skills outside their current field of activity or wishing to further their training in their current field of business.
+- Practitioners (lawyers, in-house counsels, etc.) with at least two years' experience, wishing to acquire new skills outside their current field of activity or wishing to further their training in their current field of business.